 When I first started working for myself, it never once occurred to me that I could or should fire a client.
 I’d worked as an employee for years and employees are the ones who get fired not the other way around – plus I was new at freelancing and thought it was important to take all the work I was offered.
-Rookie error…
+Rookie mistake…

-Types of clients you should consider firing
+These are the types of clients you should consider firing

 Rubbish or unsuitable work

-This scenario will inevitably crop up early on and I think it’s actually quite helpful as it’ll make you review your objectives and decide what type of tasks/clients you do want.
+This scenario will inevitably crop up early on in your freelance career and I think it’s actually quite a useful experience because it will make you review your business model and decide what type of tasks/clients you do actually want.

 You don’t like them

 I once had a client who I could never please.
 They didn’t know what they really wanted from me so I could never fulfil the brief.

 They’re rude to you

-They’re a nightmare to work with
+They’re generally just a nightmare to work with

 They’re just not right

-This has happened to me before and we just decided that we weren’t a ‘good fit’ so parted ways.
+This has happened to me before and we just decided that we weren’t a ‘good fit’ and parted ways.
 The world didn’t end and everything was fine – so don’t worry about walking away even if you’re not too sure why.

 Not all business relationships work.